IvS-KULeuven/cgse/docs/roadmap.md

 - [ ] Reference Frames and coordinate transformations -> Graphs
 - [ ] Metrics for all devices will be handled using InfluxDB
-- [ ] Use of Grafana to visualize the metrics
+- [x] Use of Grafana to visualize the metrics

 ## Core Services

 - [ ] Process Manager needs to be added with optimised design and performance
 - [ ] Synoptic Manager
 - [x] Distributed Service Registry
-- [ ] dynamic port assignment for all services
+- [x] dynamic port assignment for all services -> service registry

 ## Devices

 - [x] The Symétrie Hexapods: PUNA, ZONDA, JORAN
 - [x] The Keithley Data Acquisition Multimeter
-- [ ] The Lakeshore temperature controller
+- [x] The Lakeshore temperature controller

 ## Projects